getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 - Changed the behavior of the mute button to essentially act as a temporary toggle for the user to mute the volume while still interacting with the volume slider.
 This could be useful if at launch, the volume of an application is too loud, and the user wishes to quickly mute it, lower the volume, then unmute at a safer volume.
  - Additionally, if the volume is set to 0 on the closing of an application, we define this as being "pre-muted" and allow for the immediate raising of the volume without needing to unmute first.
 - Consolidating Translations in preparation for use by Weblate.
-- Ensure we perform a lookup of the Icon key/val, if it exists, of an application which has a respective DesktopAppInfo during our on_notification_closed func.
+- Ensured we perform a lookup of the Icon key/val, if it exists, of an application which has a respective DesktopAppInfo during our on_notification_closed func.
 This resolves an issue where an application (GNOME Pomodoro) uses the standard file naming convention set forth in the Desktop Entry specification, however does not do the same for their icon.
 - Making versioning clearer and more accurate

-Bryan worked on improving our upstream tracking coverage for Cuppa by reviewing and updating **over 300 packages** in the span of the last week, bringing our current coverage to **roughly 80%** of our entire source repository (git repositories containing package.yml files).
+Bryan worked on improving our upstream tracking coverage for Cuppa by reviewing and updating **over 300 packages** in the span of the last week, bringing our current coverage to **over 75%** of our entire source repository (git repositories containing package.yml files).
 Additionally:

 - We added a new member to the Global Maintainer team, Friedrich von Gellhorn (a.k.a Girtablulu).
 Friedrich has been responsible for the support of Brother printer drivers, Rust and cargo, and more!
 - Friedrich upgraded our Ruby stack to the latest in the 2.6 series.